 Come hear from two land trusts and one conservation consultant about their journeys through Diversity, Equity and Inclusion (DEI) planning and implementation.
 This session focuses on 3 learning objectives: 1) the “how” of DEI using personal narrative situated within unique organizational contexts, 2) the importance of broad culture change and 3) three distinct stages of DEI plans: formation, passage and implementation.
 Presenters will explore successes and struggles related to internal definitions and external equity commitments, goals, metrics, capacity building topics, identity/power, and communication norms.
 This session recognizes the value of learning from both successes and failures, and strives to explore pitfalls with honesty and humility.
 While there are unique considerations in adapting these stories to your land trust or organization, we believe that there is value in coming together to learn from each other and discuss this topic openly.
 Session attendees will leave with a concise list of resources, example plans, and other tools that the presenters have found to be useful.

-The climate crisis has emerged as the world’s most pressing environmental, social, economic and health issue of our time.
-Land conservation is playing an increasing role in keeping communities safe and slowing global climate change.
-This session will help attendees use best-available data, science and tools to effectively communicate the multiple benefits of land conservation, prioritize the conservation of carbon rich landscapes, develop allies, foster relationships with nontraditional advocates, and leverage partnerships to advocate for land conservation outcomes.
-This includes an overview of the publicly available Forest Carbon Map, an online tool that identifies existing forest carbon stocks and the threats to those carbon stocks from development, wildfire, or disease to help land trusts identify where conservation can have the greatest impact.
-This tool provides national, state, county, and even parcel-level results using best available data from the U.S. Forest Service.
-We will introduce attendees to the relevant economic benefits that conservation generates, from economic development to improved public health, tourism, and recreation.
-We will also help attendees identify the economic talking points that are most effective with their target audiences.
+The COVID-19 pandemic and the climate crisis are major threats to the health and well-being of our communities.
+Land conservation has the potential to play an increasing role in keeping communities safe during the pandemic, contribute to economic recovery, slow global climate change, and provide resilience to natural disasters like flooding and wild fire.
+This session will help attendees use best-available data, science, and tools to effectively communicate the multiple benefits of land conservation, prioritize the conservation of carbon rich landscapes, develop allies, foster relationships with nontraditional advocates, and leverage partnerships to advocate for land conservation outcomes.
+We will introduce attendees to the relevant economic benefits that conservation generates, from jobs creation and economic development to improved public health.
+We will also discuss how to use climate data, including the Forest Carbon Map and other tools, to advocate for land conservation.

 This session will focus on understanding the forest management undertaken to restore resilience, diversity and productivity to the 7,200 acre van Eck forest.
 This is a practical overview discussion, and we will look at aspects of natural forest management, silviculture, conservation easement drafting and climate adaptation and resilience in this coastal Douglas Fir system, as well as financial aspects of the forest’s management.
 The coastal temperate rainforests of Oregon are among the most productive and carbon rich globally, with trees living for hundreds of years and serving as astounding forest carbon banks.
 Intensive commercial management has vastly simplified these forests to focus on fiber production, with harvests every three decades.
 This has major consequences for carbon emissions, habitat, and watershed function and biodiversity.
 Can these trends be reversed, and if so, will it help or harm local economies?
 The van Eck was a young, homogenous forest, dominated by 20-year old planted stands, when PFT conserved it and took over its management 20 years ago.
 Our goal was to restore it to a mature natural forest of mixed species composition, with old growth characteristics, while demonstrating long term, complementary ecologic and economic return.
 The forest has been managed annually, removing enough timber to frame over 1,500 houses of 2,000 sq. ft. and over 5 million reams of paper, all while doubling the carbon on site, in a more resilient forest of larger trees and more diverse composition.
 Forest management is guided by a clear set of terms and requirements in the conservation easement, with a requirement to also have a rolling 10-year management plan.
 These will also be discussed for their applicability (or not!) to other situations.